 WHAT DO I DO IF I LEARNED THAT MY INFORMATION WAS INVOLVED IN A DATA BREACH?

 The US government guarantees everyone a free annual credit report from the three major bureaus at annualcreditreport.com.
 When looking through your reports, keep an eye out for new accounts you didn’t open, late payments on debts you don’t recognize, and any other activity that looks unfamiliar.

 FREEZE YOUR CREDIT

 One of the most reliable ways to prevent someone from opening credit in your name is to place a Credit Freeze on your credit report.
 If you would like to unfreeze your account in order to apply for credit, you will need to provide a PIN that you will create when you initially froze your credit report.
-The process is usually automated and can be completed within a few minutes.
 Just be sure to keep your PINs in a secure place.
 There may be a fee associated with this service so please ask the credit bureau what their fee is to freeze or unfreeze your credit report.

 Monitor your existing credit card and monetary accounts closely for charges you don’t recognize.
 If you notice anything questionable on your statements, please call us at 808.737.4328.

 Once you have experienced a data breach, call Pearl Hawaii and discuss the next steps such as changing your account numbers, disputing or canceling fraudulent charges, and setting up fraud alerts.